 Only participant workers active with RSAP, and who are not currently employed by a participant contractor, may opt out of RSAP.
-Requests to opt out of RSAP shall be made in writing and submitted to the third party case administration for review.
-Upon receipt of said request, the third party case administration shall review the request and, if the above is satisfied, shall take the worker out of RSAP.
+Requests to opt out of RSAP shall be made in writing and submitted to the TPCA for review.
+Upon receipt of said request, the TPCA shall review the request and, if the above is satisfied, shall take the participant worker out of RSAP.